reflectoring/reflectoring.github.io/content/blog/2022/2022-09-23-configuring-csrf-with-spring.md

     }
 }
 ````
-As shown above, we are customising the token creation instead of the using the default UUID random token.
+As shown above, we have customised the token creation instead of using the default UUID random token.

 - **saveToken(CsrfToken token, HttpServletRequest request, HttpServletResponse response)**
 ````java